 Everyone wants to know how to win at DraftKings and FanDuel NBA Daily Fantasy.
-While there’s no magic bullet, I feel like there are several concepts that are often misunderstood.
-In addition to our slate-specific content, I hope this will help you finish off the 2020 NBA DFS season strong!
+While there’s no magic bullet, there are several concepts that are often misunderstood.
+In addition to our slate-specific content, I hope this will help you finish off the 2021-22 NBA DFS season strong!

 NBA DFS Projections

 Having accurate projections is essential to success in NBA DFS, though.
 Being one minute or a couple fantasy points off a player’s true projection can make or break your night as it makes a good play look like a great one and then all of a sudden you’re over-committed.
-Make sure to use my projections because I spend all day making sure they’re accurate either to build your lineups or give you a second opinion on who you’re rostering.
+Accurate projections are also essential to tell the difference between a sneaky sleeper and just a bad play.
+Make sure to use my projections because we spend all day making sure they’re accurate either to build your lineups or give you a second opinion on who you’re rostering.

 NBA DFS Ownership